notasandwich532/draft-my-stl/readme.md

 ## What it does

-Sand casting requires that a pattern can be pulled cleanly from the mold — this means no undercuts and all vertical surfaces must have a slight outward taper (the "draft angle").
+Sand casting requires that a pattern can be pulled cleanly from the mold — this means no undercuts and all vertical surfaces should have a slight outward taper (the "draft angle").
 This pipeline automates that process:

 1. **Tiles** the mesh into overlapping sections so large models can be processed in parallel
 2. **Voxelizes** each tile at a chosen resolution